19hours/sg-statutes/Acts/Income Tax Act.md

 (a) in relation to the year 2005, the difference between $85,000 and the total ordinary wages paid to the employee in that year; and for this purpose, any amount of ordinary wages paid to the employee for any month in the year in excess of $5,000 shall be disregarded;

+(b) in relation to the year 2006, 2007, 2008, 2009 or 2010, the difference between $76,500 and the total ordinary wages paid to the employee in that year; and for this purpose, any amount of ordinary wages paid to the employee for any month in the year in excess of $4,500 shall be disregarded;

+[22/2011 wef Y/A 2012 & Sub Ys/A]

+(c) in relation to the year 2011, the difference between $79,333 and the total ordinary wages paid to the employee in that year; and for this purpose, any amount of ordinary wages paid to the employee for any month in the year in excess of $4,500 (being a month before September 2011) or $5,000 (being the month of September 2011 or any subsequent month) shall be disregarded; and

+[22/2011 wef Y/A 2012 & Sub Ys/A]

-(b) in relation to the year 2006 and every subsequent year, the difference between $76,500 and the total ordinary wages paid to the employee in that year; and for this purpose, any amount of ordinary wages paid to the employee for any month in the year in excess of $4,500 shall be disregarded;
+(d) in relation to the year 2012 and every subsequent year, the difference between $85,000 and the total ordinary wages paid to the employee in that year; and for this purpose, any amount of ordinary wages paid to the employee for any month in the year in excess of $5,000 shall be disregarded;

+[22/2011 wef Y/A 2012 & Sub Ys/A]

 “total wages”, in relation to any year, means the total of the ordinary and additional wages in that year received by an employee;